 The process involves exchanging your long-term key for a short-term token.

 Your primary credential is your API Key.
 This key is unique to your account and, when paired with your account email address, is used to verify your identity.
 You can generate and manage your API keys at any time from the API Dashboard.
 If you don’t have an account, you can create one for free.
+As this key is confidential, be sure to store it in a secure and private location.

 To make API calls, you must first exchange your API Key for an access_token.
 This is a security best practice that prevents your permanent key from being exposed with every request.
+This exchange is done by making a single POST request to the login endpoint.
+This is the only time you need to use your API key directly.

 The following examples show how to provide your email and API key to receive an access token.